Deductibility of Investment Expenses

 Section 212 of the Internal Revenue Code allows the deduction of expenses incurred to produce or collect income or to manage property held for income.
 However, how the expenses are deducted depends on the nature of the expenses.

 But the deductibility of other types of expenses is more limited.
-Investment interest and other investment expenses are tax deductible, but only as itemized deductions.
-Therefore, they are actually only deductible if the taxpayer's total itemized deductions exceed the standard deduction, which is based on filing status.
-Furthermore, investment expenses other than interest are classified as miscellaneous deductions that are subject to a 2% AGI floor, so only that portion of the taxpayer's total miscellaneous deductions that exceeds 2% of the taxpayer's adjusted gross income are deductible.
+Investment interest is tax deductible, but only as an itemized deduction.
+Therefore, investment interest is only deductible if the taxpayer's total itemized deductions exceed the standard deduction, which is based on filing status.
+Furthermore, investment expenses other than interest are classified as miscellaneous deductions that are no longer deductible.
 However, if the taxpayer has professional trader status, trading as a business, then all investment expenses are fully deductible as business expenses on Schedule C, Profit or Loss from Business.

 Example: Investment Interest Deduction